Owners of historic income-producing real property, owner occupied homes, and barns

 application and the applicant has submitted the balance of the NYS Processing fee.

-Checks must be made out to: NYSOPRHP and have "commercial credit" in the memo
+Checks must be made out to: NYSOPRHP and have "commercial credit" in the memo.
+If the owner knows the assigned project number,

 New York State Historic Homeownership Rehabilitation Tax Credit